Stheven Robles: 2025–present: Call-ups, return, and third CONCACAF Gold Cup

 On 29 May 2025, after a nearly two-year absence from the national team, Robles was called up for the upcoming friendly against El Salvador.
 Two days later, he played the entire 90 minutes in a 1–1 draw.
 A week later, on 5 June, Robles was called up to Guatemala's 26-man squad for the 2025 CONCACAF Gold Cup.
 In the first match of Group C against Jamaica on 16 June, Robles started as Guatemala won 1–0.
 In the second Group C match, Robles received a yellow card at the 38th minute in a 1–0 loss to Panama.
 On 24 June, in the third and final match of Group C, Robles came on for an injured Óscar Castellanos, as Guatemala beat Guadeloupe 3–2 and advance to the quarter-finals.
 In the quarter-finals against Canada, Robles collided into Jacob Shaffelburg at the 45th minute, which caused Shaffelburg to be sent off.
 Guatemala won 7–6 on penalties and reached the semi-final for the first time in 29 years.
 In the semi-finals against the United States, Robles was shown a yellow card after fouling Malik Tillman and had shots on target at goal, but Guatemala lost 2–1.

 Player profile

 Style of play

-Robles is a versatile player on the field, his usual position had been as a midfielder and he says that one of his greatest strengths is that he goes out to face his rivals, he likes one-on-one play and not giving up the ball.
+Robles's usual position had been as a midfielder and he says that one of his greatest strengths is that he goes out to face his rivals, he likes one-on-one play and not giving up the ball.